 - ' Vates' is a compact plant with very smooth leaves.
 It matures in 75 days.

 You can harvest leaves as needed or cut the entire plant.
 If you cut the entire plant while it is still young, the crown should resprout for at least one additional harvest.
 Harvest leaves while they are smooth and firm; young, tender leaves will be the least bitter.
 You can store them in damp paper towels in the refrigerator for about three to four days, but the longer they are stored, the more bitter they become.
 It's better to harvest as needed.

 Collard greens are very versatile.
 You can try the traditional method of boiling them, but you can also leave them with some substance and either lightly steam, sauté, or braise them.

 There's good reasoning behind the phrase "mess o' greens."
 One pound of uncooked leaves yields about a 1/2 cup of cooked greens.
 Some favorite collard green recipes include:

 - Raw Collard Greens with Ginger

-- Sauteed Collards and Kale
+- Sautéed Collards and Kale

 Collards are affected by the same diseases and pests as other members of the cabbage family, although their tough leaves offer some protection.

+Common diseases include blackleg, black rot, clubroot, and cabbage yellows.
+Diseases tend to build up in the soil, so do not plant collards in the same spot every year.
 Rotate all your cruciferous vegetables and if you have a disease or pest problems, don't leave them standing through the winter.